UCSD-ECEMAE-148/final-project-repository-su25-team4/README.md

      * Subscribers: cmd_vel

 Issues We Faced:
+We faced power supply issues with our Jetson from the DC-DC converter and an unreliable Jetson, so we had to get them replaced.
+After that, the only problems faced were learning how to use ROS2 to implement our ideas, as it was our first time making our own ROS2 packages.
+We attempted to connect to the VESC directly through our Python executable files, but were unsuccessful.
+Instead, we opted to turn the VESC on using the provided ucsd_robocar_hub2.

 ### Color Detector
 The color detector speeds up when green is detected, slows down when blue is detected, and stops when red is detected.
 We used OpenCV to filter out and detect the colors. color_detection_final.py detects if a color is seen and then publishes the corresponding VESC values to color_cmd.
 Then it has its own arbiter, cmd_arbiter_color.py, that uses similar logic as the stop sign's arbiter.
 It publishes the constant_cmd values to cmd_vel unless a value from color_cmd is received.